quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/customize-the-ui.md

 	- The UI will subscribe to this topic, to display new messages, as well as publishing to the topic when a user sends a message using the 'send' button in the UI.
 	- Later, the sentiment analysis service will also subscribe to messages on this topic to produce sentiment scores.

-3. Click `Save as project`.
+3. Click `Save as Application`.

-	The code for this Angular UI is now saved to your workspace.
+	The code for this Angular UI is now saved to your environment.

 You have created the project and you can now modifiy the code as required.